rust-lang/rfcs/text/0000-clippy-uno.md

 We don't particularly _need_ a 1.0, however it's good to have a milestone here, and a general idea of stability as we move forward in this process.

-It's also good to have some community involvement in the lint design/categorization process since clippy lints both reflect and affect the general style of the community.
+It's also good to have some community involvement in the lint design/categorization process since Clippy lints both reflect and affect the general style of the community.

 # Unresolved questions